-Ordained in the Baptist tradition, Rev. Ellis was a 2013 Guthrie Scholar at Columbia Theological Seminary and 2012-13 Lewis Fellow at Wesley Theological Seminary, a post-graduate, post-ordination leadership development program for clergy under 35.
+Ordained in the Baptist tradition, Rev. Dr. Ellis was a 2013 Guthrie Scholar at Columbia Theological Seminary and 2012-13 Lewis Fellow at Wesley Theological Seminary, a post-graduate, post-ordination leadership development program for clergy under 35.
 He holds the Doctor of Ministry from Western Theological Seminary, Master of Sacred Theology from Pittsburgh Theological Seminary, Master of Theological Studies from George W. Truett Theological Seminary at Baylor University, and Bachelor of Arts in African American Studies from the University of Maryland.
 Published by Smyth & Helwys Press, in 2015 he edited and contributed to the book, Tell the Truth, Shame the Devil: Stories about the Challenges of Young Pastors.